-The decision to choose the right UX UI design solution for your project is a daunting task and one that you cannot take lightly.
-Yes. there are many reputed review sites that rate design agencies to help you decide.
-But, sometimes even before you get into the agency-choosing stage, you have to ensure that you get the maximum ROI for your investment.
+The decision regarding the right UX UI design solution for your project is a daunting task, and you cannot take it lightly.
+Yes, there are many reputed review sites that rate design agencies to help you decide.
+Even before you get into the agency-choosing stage, you have to ensure that you get the maximum ROI for your investment.

 We’re sure that when it comes to making a choice, you have considered this question: Is it better to hire a freelancer, collaborate with an agency, or set up an in-house design team?

 The truth is, there’s no easy way to answer this.
 All three of these options have their fair share of pros and cons.
 But, we wanted to help you evaluate your options and help you make the perfect decision for your upcoming UX UI design project.

 Here, we have listed out 5 factors that you need to consider when confused between an agency, an in-house team, or a freelancer.

 Turnaround time refers to the amount of time taken to fulfill a design request.
 Obviously, you would want your project to complete within a stipulated time frame.

 - Freelancer: The intent of delivering a project within the promised deadline is present as they’re competing with organized teams.
 Punctuality generally tops the list of their USP, especially with a first-time client.
 However, they are a one-man team and this cannot be ignored either.
 Returning clients may face minor setbacks in terms of the promised turnaround times.